burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The lifetime of objects of non-POD class type begins when the constructor has finished and ends when the destructor has finished.
 For POD classes, the lifetime begins when storage for the object is occupied and finishes when that storage is released or reused.

-For objects of POD types, it is guaranteed by the standard that when you memcpy the contents of your object into an array of char or unsigned char and then memcpy the contents back into your object, the object will hold its original value.
+For objects of POD types, it is guaranteed by the standard that when you `memcpy` the contents of your object into an array of char or unsigned char and then `memcpy` the contents back into your object, the object will hold its original value.

 As you may know, it is illegal (the compiler should issue an error) to make a jump via goto from a point where some variable was not yet in scope to a point where it is already in scope.
 This restriction applies only if the variable is of non-POD type.
 It is guaranteed that there will be no padding at the beginning of a POD object.

-## Data types with special guarantee in memory layout: Standard Layout (From C++11)
+## Standard Layout (From C++11)

-C++11 introduces relaxed POD type definition; new standard layout types.
+C++11 introduces relaxed POD type definition - standard layout types.
 To have a standard layout, the following rules should be satisfied for your type:

-* no virtual functions
+* No virtual functions
-* no virtual base
+* No virtual base
-* zero or more base classes of standard-layout class types
+* Zero or more base classes of standard-layout class types
-* no two base classes of the same type
+* No two base classes of the same type
-* all data members should have the same access control
+* All data members should have the same access control
-* all data members are defined in the most base class or most derived class.
+* All data members are defined in the most base class or most derived class.
-* no restriction for static member functions and static members
+* No restriction for static member functions and static members

-# Built-in Type Conversion
+# Builtin Type Conversion

 Before going into technical details about type conversion, let me be honest - it's hard to remember them, so possibly it is better to observe the big picture first:
 ```
 The general requirement when converting integer types is the mathematical equivalence of the source and target values.
 ```

-Now let's go into subtle technical details.
+Now let's go into technical details.

-## Prohibited conversions
+## Prohibited Conversions

 1. Converting a pointer to a function, a pointer to a data, and the other side direction is not allowed in C/C++.
 2. Built-in conversion to a `struct`, or to the `union` is not allowed.
 3. C++ treats `enum` as distinct from each other and from integer type as well.
-4. In C, implicit conversion from integer to enumerated types is also allowed because in C, `enum` are C, but in C++, it is prohibited.
+4. In C, implicit conversion from integer to enumerated types is allowed because in C, `enum` is synonim of `int`.
+In C++ it is prohibited.
 4. In C and C ++, implicit conversion from enumerated types to integer types is allowed.
 6. Converting a pointer to a function to a pointer to data and the other side is not allowed in C++.

-## The sequence of type conversions rules in C/C++
+## The Sequence of Type Conversions Rules in C/C++

 1. Trivial transformation.
 Conversion to identical types.
 A conversion from "function ..." to "function pointer ...."

 2. If an overflow occurs during conversion to a signed type, then the value is considered overflowed and technically **undefined**.

 3. If an overflow occurs during conversion to an unsigned type, the final value equals the "unique value" mod $2^n$ of the result.
 When using two's complement presentation, converting to/from signed to unsigned integers of the same size does not require any bit change.

 4. If the final type is shorter than the original and both types are unsigned, the conversion can be performed by discarding the appropriate number of most significant bits.
 The rule is also applicable to integer types in 2-s complement notation.

 5. When converting from float values to int, the final value should be equal to the initial value if possible.
 The nonzero fractional part is discarded.
 (The result is **undefined** if the value cannot even be approximated)